ENUSEC/ENUSEC_Constitution/Society_Constitution.md

 # ENUSEC
 ## Society Constitution

-The Committee would like to recognise the considerable contribution to the constitution by Peter Aaby, Euan Mcfadzean and James Angus.
+The Committee would like to recognise the considerable contribution to the constitution by Peter Aaby, Euan McFadzean and James Angus.

 ### Table of Contents